rubyonrailsfourbook/book/05-user-model/01-user-model-overview.markdown

 Next we need to run the migration to create the database table.

 	$ rake db:migrate
 Then open user model in `app/models/users`.
 Inside you will find a empty class.
 This is a good starting place.

-### Commit Your Work
+The next step is to add vaildations.

-T> ## Commit early and often!
+T> ## Commit early and commit often!
 T>
-T>	$ git commit -m "Generated user model and migrations."
+T>	$ git commit -m "Generated user model and migrations were ran."